EN-IH-WDPT-JUN21/Fab-Four_ForceOfSales-Homework-2/README.md

  company: industry type(*PRODUCE*, *ECOMMERCE*, *MANUFACTURING*, *MEDICAL*, *OTHER*), number of employees, city and country
 ### User Tutorial
-- You can run the program by typing the command **run** in the terminal from the project directory
+- You can run the program by typing the command **run** in the terminal from the project directory(you will need to have Maven installed on your machine)
+- OR you can start the program by running the Main class
 - All the commands are case-insensitive
 - The menu offers the **help** option which lists all the possible commands as well as the ability to quit the program